shango/demo-page-hugo/content/docs/api-doc-sample.md

 ## POST Stop a Workstation
 ### Resource Description
-Power Off a Running Workstation.
+Stop a Running Workstation.
 The workstation must be in a running state before it can be stopped.

 Use this endpoint to stop or time-out a workstation.